RommanNadeem/mosaic-wire/ARTICLE_DATA_USAGE.md

 # Article Data Usage from `latest_articles_view`

-This document explains how data from the `latest_articles_view` is used in the MosaicWire frontend.
+This document explains how data from the `latest_articles_view` is used in the MosaicBeat frontend.

 ## Fields from `latest_articles_view`